The Master's Seminary: Accreditation

+The institution has been accredited by the Western Association of Schools and Colleges or one of its successor organizations, the WASC Senior College and University Commission (WSCUC), since 1975.
+In July 2018, The Master's University and Seminary was placed on probation by WSCUC, which was lifted in November 2020.

 Doctrine

-Theologically, The Master's Seminary is conservative and fundamentalist, affirming biblical inerrancy, a Reformed view of soteriology, and a Dispensational, premillennial position in eschatology.
-They have a thorough doctrinal statement, which covers the major aspects of their beliefs in a systematic fashion.
+Theologically, The Master's Seminary is conservative and fundamentalist, affirming biblical inerrancy, a Reformed view of soteriology, and a dispensational, premillennial position in eschatology.
+They have a doctrinal statement, which covers the major aspects of their beliefs in a systematic fashion.
 The belief system is incorporated in the instructional tenets of their programs, emphasizing intense study of the Biblical languages in preparation for expository preaching.
-In 2017, the seminary faculty worked with John F. MacArthur and Richard L. Mayhue to produce a volume of systematic theology entitled, Biblical Doctrine: A Systematic Summary of Bible Truth.
+In 2017, the seminary faculty worked with John F. MacArthur and Richard L. Mayhue to produce a volume of systematic theology entitled Biblical Doctrine: A Systematic Summary of Bible Truth.

 The Master's Seminary Library

 The seminary library began in 1986 with 7,000 volumes.
 The collection has been built into a major biblical and theological studies collection of over 350,000 volumes.
 The library collection is available online through the Voyager and Primo Systems of Ex Libris.
 The library provides access to a wide variety of research databases including ATLA, Thesaurus Linguae Graecae (TLG)], Early American Imprints, Ad Fontes Library of Classic Protestant Texts, and others.
 The Master's Seminary library was one of the founding libraries of the Southern California Theological Library Association (SCATLA).